darinz/DL/11_Optimization/04_federated_learning.md

         return averaged_weights
 ```
+> **Code Walkthrough:**
+> - Initializes a global model and copies it to each client.
+> - Each client trains locally on its own data.
+> - After local training, the server averages the weights from all clients, weighted by their data size.
+> - The global model and all clients are updated with the new averaged weights.

 *This trainer simulates federated learning by training local models and averaging their weights.*

 ### 2. Advanced Federated Learning with FedProx